background

 Venus Conversations 2024-2034 turns our attention to Venus once again to embrace its pivotal place in human cultural history and to prepare for a new era of discovery as seven or more scientific missions will return to our neighbouring planet in the next decade.

-This ten-year project is co-organized by three women: artist Lily Hibberd, art critic and independent curator Annick Bureaud and art-science curator and academic Claudia Schnugg.
+This ten-year project is co-organized by three women: artist Lily Hibberd, art critic and independent curator Annick Bureaud, art-science curator and academic Claudia Schnugg and French art-science curator and producer Natacha Duviquet (Studio Décalé).
 Together, we will ignite a wide range of Venus art+science projects, working in three-year cycles.
 Starting from 2025, artists, curators, scientists, and other collaborators will be supported to develop conversations around Venus in different locations worldwide.
 Projects will be developed and communicated through a variety of media and formats.

 Lead image credit: digital montage by Lily Hibberd: processed image from NASA's Mariner 10 spacecraft, 1974, credit JPL/NASA, 1974 (public domain), and a photograph taken from the Soviet Venera-13 lander, 1982 (public domain).